-15% of the UK population have IBS.
-Of the 15% of the UK population who suffer with IBS, two-thirds are women.
+15% of the UK population have IBS at some time, and 67% of IBS sufferers are women.
 IBS accounts for 10% of all GP visits and 50% of all visits to gastroenterologists.
-IBS is a condition for which the NHS has limited treatment options.
+However IBS is a condition for which the NHS has only limited treatment options.

-The Rome III Criteria is as defined by the Rome Foundation which is an independent not for profit organization that provides support for activities designed to create scientific data and educational information to assist in the diagnosis and treatment of functional gastrointestinal disorders (FGIDs).
-The Rome foundation’s mission is to improve the lives of people with functional GI disorders.
+The Rome III Criteria is as defined by the Rome Foundation which is an independent not for profit organisation that provides support for activities designed to create scientific data and educational information to assist in the diagnosis and treatment of functional gastrointestinal disorders (FGIDs).
+The Rome Foundation’s mission is to improve the lives of people with functional GI disorders.

 However, there is limited evidence for the efficacy and tolerability of therapies currently available in Europe for the treatment of IBS”.
 (Casidy et al).

 The issue with the mainstream approach to IBS is that once pathologies are ruled out little is done to identify the underlying causes of a patient’s IBS.